The Toy Train to Shimla: Arriving Slowly Through 102 Tunnels and 800 Bridges

 The Monkeys

-I need to warn you about the monkeys.
+A word about the monkeys.
 Shimla's rhesus macaques are bold, organized, and absolutely not afraid of you.
 Near Jakhoo Temple and The Ridge, they operate with the confidence of a street gang that knows the police won't intervene.

 Don't carry visible food in plastic bags.
 Don't make eye contact.
-Don't bare your teeth (they interpret it as aggression).
+Don't bare your teeth (they read it as aggression).
 Keep sunglasses secure on your face, not perched on your head — they grab shiny objects.
 On the Jakhoo Temple hike (2 km up, 30 minutes), carry a stick.
 Not to hit them.
 Just to look less like a target.

 The 33-meter Hanuman statue at Jakhoo's summit is visible from across the city.
 The panoramic views from the top are worth the monkey gauntlet.